robertbaker13/phase-0-handbook/coding-references/driver-code.md

 business_logic(5)
 ```

-This code will execute, but nothing gets put to the console. you need to dress up our method call to view what is going on.
+This code will execute, but nothing gets put to the console.
+We need to dress up our method call to view what is going on.

 ```ruby
 def business_logic(number)